AndreyChighine/firstwebsite/README.md

 Hi

-I am learniong HTML and CSS (I am currently learning JavaScript now).
+I am learning HTML and CSS (I am currently learning JavaScript now).
 I created a test website to test my HTML and CSS skills using a lot of different options with HTML and CSS.

 A lot to improve needs to be done, but my progress is coming really fast!